Dubai is seen as the main hub for blockchain and Metaverse: LandVault CEO Sam Huber

 The company’s origin was in gaming, and it was formerly known as Admix — building technology for brands to enter games via product placements.
 Founded in 2018 by Sam Huber, Admix has raised $37 (Dh135.90) million from top venture capitalists (VCs) and works with over 300 top brands such as McDonalds or Calvin Klein and helps them activate their brands inside games via product placements.

-Earlier this year, Huber decided to pivot the company from gaming into the Metaverse, acquiring a Metaverse studio and rebranding into LandVault, to provide an end-to-end solution to brands and internet protocol (IP) entering the Metaverse, from land rental to build and monetisation.
+Earlier this year, Huber decided to pivot the company from gaming into the Metaverse, acquiring a Metaverse studio and rebranding into LandVault.
+The aim was to provide an end-to-end solution to brands and internet protocol (IP) entering the Metaverse, from land rental to build and monetisation.

 The report shows 59 per cent of consumers are excited about transitioning their everyday activities to the metaverse, highlighting how pivotal it is for brands to achieve their Metaverse strategy and presence in place.